Canine Urinary Incontinence

 Other natural approaches to strengthen the bladder and also stimulate estrogen production

-Anytime your dog is showing signs of incontinence, it is wise to pay a visit to the vet for a diagnosis.
-At the same time,
+Anytime your dog is showing signs of incontinence, it's best to pay a visit to the vet for a diagnosis and treatment advice.
+At the same time, provide frequent opportunities for him/her to urinate outside, to cut down on accidents in the home.

-An alternative to antibiotics for treating recurrent urinary tract infections in dogs and cats.
+NaturVet Cranberry Relief An alternative to antibiotics for treating recurrent urinary tract infections in dogs and cats.
 Contains

 botanical extracts and herbs including cranberry extract, marshmallow root, blueberry extract, vitamin C